How To Bench Press: A Guide For The Average Bloke

 Equipment: Flat Bench, Dumbbells

-1. Lie perpendicular to your bench, with only the back of your head, your neck and upper back resting against the centre of your bench.
+1. Lie perpendicular to your bench, with only the back of your head, your neck and your upper back resting against the centre of your bench.
 Your back should be straight and your legs bent at 90 degrees.
 Your bench should be low enough so that, while in this position, you can comfortably lift your dumbbells off the floor.

 2. Pick up your dumbbells and hold them against your shoulders – this is where you’ll start.